17 User Acceptance Testing Templates [Examples + Download]

 • Environment info (device type, browser, screen size, OS…)

-And if you use Marker.io for Teamwork, the following info is added automatically:
+If you use Marker.io with Jira, the following info is added automatically:

 • End user name